What does occupational health and safety mean?

 Who supervises OHS?

-Oversight of safe work is carried out by the State Office of Labour Inspection through its inspectorates.
+Oversight of work safety is carried out by the State Office of Labour Inspection through its inspectorates.
 It does not pay to ignore the regulations in this area, as the fines can be very high – up to CZK 2 million.
 Of course, the inspectors take into account the general dangerousness of the operation, so if a breach of duty is discovered in an accounting firm, the inspector can expect a period of time to rectify the defects rather than a fine of CZK 1 million.
 However, when investigating a fatality in a high-rise work, they would probably not be so forgiving.

 Tip: Labour inspections sound really scary for many employers.
 But it has an important place and in some situations it can not only save money, but even save lives.
 In our next article, we’ve broken down what a labour inspectorate actually does, what powers it has, and how the inspection itself works.